yzmar4real/routereflectorassurance/README.md

 # routereflectorassurance
 Using Cisco's PyATS framework to develop Network Assurance testing for BGP route reflectors.

+Python Code that allows Network Engineers to run through their existing infrastructure running IOS Software using discovery commands to establish a baseline of the infrastructure state with saved CSV files to show physical connectivity, mac-addresses, etc.

+## Overview

+ Python Code that allows Network Engineers to run through their existing infrastructure running IOS Software using discovery commands to establish a baseline of the infrastructure state with saved CSV files to show physical connectivity, mac-addresses, etc.

+## Use Case Description

+This use case is particularly helpful in validating network documentation as well as for Engineers who have joined new networks without any basline documentation as a reference.
+PYATS's modular methods with parsing makes it incredibly easy to target specific datasets and document within CSV format.

+**Python**

+The script is written in python using PYATS to interact with the active devices, a definite set of commands based on experience as well as CSV files to store the outcomes.

+**Output**: The results of the commands are stored in individual CSV files.
+You can also find the raw configuration outputs as well as the exception errors stored in individual text files that would be created after each run.

 ## Contacts
 *Oluyemi Oshunkoya (yemi_o@outlook.com)